vmware-samples/vmware-blockchain-samples/vmbc-ethereum/README.md

 #### Free-Gas Mode
 In a public Ethereum network, gas refers to the cost necessary to perform a transaction on the network.
 Miners set the gas price based on supply and demand for the network's computational power to process smart contracts and other transactions.
 Requiring a fee for every transaction executed on the network provides a layer of security to the Ethereum network, making it too expensive for malicious users to spam the network.
 VMware Blockchain is a private, permissioned, and managed network.
-Therefore, it is not required to charge for computation power or protect it from malicious use.
+Therefore, charging for computation power or protecting it from malicious use is not required.
 In addition, the SBFT protocol protects it from byzantine attacks.
 Since gas fees are not required, VMware Blockchain by default has free-gas mode enabled.

 #### Privacy
 In many use cases, businesses and users end-need to be able to conduct transactions securely and privately, without revealing their personal information or the details of their transactions to others.
-To strike a balance between privacy and performance, VMware Blockchain carefully designed and implemented its privacy solution.
+VMware Blockchain designed and implemented its privacy solution to balance privacy and performance.
-Now, any ERC20 smart contract can be extended to convert the public tokens to private tokens.
+Any ERC20 smart contract can be extended to convert public tokens to private tokens.
 These private tokens can be transacted privately, subject to a limit set by the administrator.
-Not even the administrator, can see the details of the private transaction, including the source, target or the amount transacted.
-The platform uses Zero Knowledge Proofs to guarantee that the transaction is valid and ensures that there is no double spending.
-The privacy solution is currently in Tech Preview - the APIs may change in the future.
+Not even the administrator can see the details of the private transaction, including the source, target, or the amount transacted.
+The platform uses Zero Knowledge Proofs to guarantee the transaction is valid and ensures no double-spending.
+The privacy solution is currently in Tech Preview - the APIs might change.

 #### Supported Ethereum JSON RPC API Endpoints
 VMware Blockchain for Ethereum supports the standard interface for Ethereum clients and Enterprise Ethereum Requirements [API Reference](https://ethereum.org/en/developers/docs/apis/json-rpc).
 For details, see [Supported API Endpoints](./supported-apis.md).